AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/weeklyReport.md

 ## Management of the teams

-Deciding if the teams will work on their presentations or on the taping of the cubes.
-If the group is working on their presentation, they will not have the mold, the tape and the scissors.
+Deciding if the teams will work on their presentations or the taping of the cubes.
+If the group is working on their presentation, they will not have the mould, the tape and the scissors.

 In progress.